 - Incentive-based.
 As an addition to one of the other two contract types, incentive-based contracts offer the partner a reward for meeting performance, time-based, or other goals.
 These contracts can help keep the partner motivated beyond the terms of the fixed bid or T&M contract.
 For example, you can institute a retainer where you pay for full time engagement of a certain team or experts; in return, you’ll receive a discount for your commitment to hiring a partner for a longer period of time.

-Find the Right Type of Outsourcing Partner
+Finding the Right Type of Partner

 Just as there are multiple types of outsourcing projects and positions, there are numerous types of outsourcing solutions to fulfill them.
 If you’re considering outsourcing software development services, you’ll likely encounter three significant types of specific outsourcing, including: